HarshPandita/stock-market-aws/README.md

   * Glue Catalog
   * EC2

-Dataset used:
-The dataset has been uploaded in the same repository (indexProcessed.csv).
+## The dataset has been uploaded in the same repository (indexProcessed.csv).